LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_6/lab/lab_notes.md

 ## Introduction

 The purpose of this lab is to get an introduction into Biological Modelling.

-We can explore whether an experiements outcomes can be explained using the threshold rule.
+We can explore whether an experiements outcomes can be explained using the threshold rule as introduced by Robinson et al. (2011).
 Another purpose is to gain a technical understanding on how to use Monte-Carlo modelling.

-Begin testing models and explore how results varying with respect to changes in different parameters, i.e. parameter sensitivity.

-We can choose to use this style of modelling in our assignment so extending an investigation from the lan may form the basis of project.
+We will begin testing models and explore how results varying with respect to changes in different parameters, i.e. parameter sensitivity.
+This style of modelling can be used in our assignment so extending an investigation from the lab may form the basis of project.

 Overall, we want to investigate how a model is implementing.
 If it meets out expecations and is plausible.

-May choose to remove elemetns or add more capabilities.
+We may choose to remove elements or add more capabilities.
 The idea is probe and stress test the assumptions and investigate results to seem odd and to not follow intuition.

-The correct methodology to be able to explain why a certain peice of informaiton occurs after a parameter change occurs.
+The correct methodology to be able to explain why a certain piece of information occurs after a parameter change occurs.
 The code provides us a tool to look at ant behaviour.
 It is our job to explain the aggregate behaviours and how many parameter changes relate to such.

 ### Origins of the Code